lcswillems/torch-ac/README.md

 - **Recurrent policies**
 - Reward shaping
-- Wide variety of observation spaces: tensors or dict of tensors
+- Handle observation spaces that are tensors or _dict of tensors_
-- Wide variety of action spaces: discrete or continuous
+- Handle _discrete_ or _continuous_ action spaces
 - Observation preprocessing
 - Multiprocessing
 - CUDA